sjbylo/ocp-topics/s2i-simple-builder/myapp/README.md

-# This is the "source code" for a very simple runtime using the "cat" command.
+# "Source code" for a very simple runtime using the "cat" command.

+This directory is used in conjuntion with the s2i-simple-builder example.

-The s2i process
+##The s2i process

 ![Diagram of s2i process](s2i-process.png)

 The simple runtime will output the contents of any files inside your "src/" directory.

+## Try this out

 To try this out, create a directory "src" and place text files inside: